swithey/hello-world/README.md

 # hello-world
 Just another repository

-This is a test repositrory just for fun.
+This is a test repository just for fun.